ScimmiaSpaziale/ProgettoTesiTriennale/README.md

 # Tesi
-Physics Degree Thesys Project on Shakura-Sunayev Accretion Disks model by Riccardo Aurelio Gilardo (ScimmiaSpaziale) from Università Statale di Milano-Bicocca
+Physics Degree Thesys Project on Shakura-Sunayev Accretion Disks model by Riccardo Aurelio Gilardi (@ScimmiaSpaziale) from Università Statale di Milano-Bicocca

 The paper is written in italian.